scriptotek/almar/README.md

 #### Renaming/moving

 * `lokar rename 'Term' 'New term'` to replace "Term" with "New term" in 650 fields (default).
-* `lokar -t 655 rename 'Term' 'New term'` to replace "Term" with "New term" in 655 fields.
+* `lokar rename '655 Term' 'New term'` to replace "Term" with "New term" in 655 fields.

 To see the changes made to each catalog record, add the `--diffs` flag.
 Combined with the `--dry_run` flag (or `-d`), you will see the changes that would be made without